 Hey there!
 The Frisky has the day off so Today’s Lady News will be a reader submission edition!
 Submit your own links to news articles and blog posts about women, girls, trans-identified people, gender roles, feminism or sexism in the comments.
 Just write a sentence or two summary explaining what the link is about and give everyone a heads up if it has language or imagery that’s NSFW.
-We’ll be back on tomorrow (unless Charlie Sheen gets arrested yet again, in which case someone will drag herself out of a figgy pudding coma to blog about it).
+We’ll be back on tomorrow (unless Charlie Sheen gets arrested yet again, in which case someone will drag herself out of a champagne hangover to blog about it).
 Keep reading »

 This is not the change I voted for.
 Nor how I thought the year would end for women’s rights in the USA.
 Secretary of Health and Human Services, Kathleen Sebelius recently overruled scientists at the Federal Drug Administration and blocked a move to allow for Plan B emergency contraception, also known as the morning after pill, to be sold over-the-counter without age restriction.
 Her rationale was to protect 11-year-old girls from taking something that might harm them.
 President Obama backed her up, asked us to use “common sense” and pulled the daddy card.